Russia blasts Kyiv, other Ukrainian cities in deadly strikes

 Nearby, at least one strike landed in Shevchenko Park, leaving a large hole near a children’s playground.

 Among the targets hit was the Klitschko pedestrian bridge — a landmark in central Kyiv with its glass panels.
-Closed-circuit television footage shared by an adviser to Ukraine’s interior minister showed a huge explosion as the bridge was struck.
-A man was seen running away after the blast.
+Closed-circuit television footage showed a huge explosion as the bridge was struck, and a man running away after the blast.

-Elsewhere, Russia targeted civilian areas and energy infrastructure as air raid sirens sounded in every region of Ukraine, except Russia-annexed Crimea, for four straight hours.
+Elsewhere, Russia targeted civilian areas and energy infrastructure as air raid sirens sounded in every region of Ukraine except Russia-annexed Crimea, for four straight hours — an attack that spanned from Kharkiv in the east to Lviv in the west, near the Polish border.

-The Ukraine Emergency Service said the strikes left four of the country’s regions — Lviv, Poltava, Sumy and Ternopil — completely without power, while in the rest of Ukraine power outages were patchy.

 Associated Press journalists in Dnipro city saw the bodies of multiple people killed at an industrial site on the city’s outskirts.
 Four people were killed and 19 injured in the city, local officials said.